It’s true! Multi-day events or series are possible through Find My Zen.

 There are a few ways that event series operates that differ from one-time events:

 Registration Reminders.
 Find My Zen will send a reminder to all enrolled prior to the first event date - as we do with all events.
 However, no reminders will be sent from Find My Zen after the first date.
 Thus, it’s up to you how you stay in touch with and engage those who book.
-We recommend over-communicating, particularly if your event dates are more spread out!
+We recommend over-communicating, mainly if your event dates are more spread out!

 How do refunds work for series?